CaspervanWetten/CCoRA/server/README.md

 Make sure the server user has permission to write in this directory.

 ## Configuration
-In order to work properly you need to configure Cozp to work well with your server.
+CoRA requires some configuration  to work well with your server.
 Follow the instructions in `config.php`.
 You need to configure the database connection, where you want to store user data, and some Slim internal settings.
+In case you use a database that uses different table names than the standard database implementation, then you can also specify those name in the configuration file.

 # Api
 The application works with JSON only.
 There is no support for xml or other formats.